 The Threat to Wildfowling

-Although a strictly voluntary organisation, with no paid staff, a small group of public-spirited men gave considerably of their time, energy and private funds, determined that the interests of wildfowlers be given a fair hearing and their beliefs recognised and upheld.
-Many meetings were convened and thousands of letters written, whilst there was considerable lobbying of Members of both Houses for, in the opinion of those serving the WAGBI cause, there had been very considerable misrepresentation of the true facts.
+Although a strictly voluntary organisation with no paid staff, a small group of public-spirited men gave considerably of their time, energy and private funds, determined that the interests of wildfowlers be given a fair hearing and their beliefs recognised and upheld.
+Many meetings were convened, and thousands of letters written, while there was considerable lobbying of Members of both Houses as, in the opinion of those serving the WAGBI cause, there had been very considerable misrepresentation of the true facts.

 The protracted and sometimes heated deliberations culminated with the Protection of Birds Act 1954, which, thanks to WAGBI’s intervention, was a far more balanced piece of legislation than had first been contemplated.

-In 1949 the Nature Conservancy came into being.
-Its functions, of relevance to wildfowlers, were to provide advice on the conservation, control or protection of natural fauna and to establish, maintain and manage nature reserves in Great Britain, many of which embrace shooting zones jointly created and managed with WAGBI.
+In 1949 the Nature Conservancy had come into being.
+Its functions, of relevance to wildfowlers, were to provide advice on the conservation, control or protection of natural fauna and to establish, maintain and manage nature reserves in Great Britain, many of which embraced shooting zones jointly created and managed with WAGBI.

-When the Conservancy was first formed it was felt that the cause of wildfowling had been ignored whilst the naturalists were well represented and, therefore, decisions would be made and discussions would be held without reference to our opinions.
-Ultimately an informal wildfowl discussion group was set up at which all shades of opinion were represented.
+When the conservancy was first formed it was felt that the cause of wildfowling had been ignored while the naturalists were well represented and, therefore, decisions would be made, and discussions would be held without reference to our opinions.
+Ultimately, an informal wildfowl discussion group was set up at which all shades of opinion were represented.

 This group, founded at a time when wildfowlers were full of bitterness and suspicion at what they considered to be the ‘scheming and unfair propaganda’ that had taken place behind the scenes prior to the 1954 Act, became the recognised and fully established Wildfowl Conservation Committee in 1960.

-It constituted a formal gathering of many interested bodies with a genuine interest in the future well-being of wildfowl and their habitat, whilst providing its members with regular opportunities for discussing a wide range of concerns.
+It constituted a formal gathering of many interested bodies with a genuine interest in the future wellbeing of wildfowl and their habitat, while providing its members with regular opportunities for discussing a wide range of concerns.
 From a beginning fraught with suspicion and mistrust grew, among many things, complete accord and confidence, with the chair alternating between the Wildfowl Trust and WAGBI.

 The Growth of WAGBI/BASC

 In 1950 WAGBI had five affiliated organisations, namely Southport & District Wildfowlers’ Association (1887), Blakeney and District Wildfowlers’ Association (1927), Morecambe Bay Wildfowlers’ Association (1929), Frodsham and District Wildfowlers’ Club (1938) and the Tay Valley Wildfowlers’ Association (1949).
-Subsequently WAGBI/BASC has grown into a significant organisation with a membership of over 140,000 and growing, over 1,200 affiliated clubs and registered shooting syndicates and a staff of 114.
+Subsequently WAGBI/BASC has grown into a significant organisation with a membership of over 155,000 and growing, more than 1,200 affiliated clubs and registered shooting syndicates and a staff of 143.

-In 1981 WAGBI changed its name to the British Association for Shooting and Conservation (BASC).
-This change was agreed at the Annual General Meeting of that year in recognition of the fact that shooting sports required a single representative body and that WAGBI was the most suitable placed organisation to take on that role.
+In 1981, WAGBI changed its name to the British Association for Shooting and Conservation (BASC).
+This change was agreed at the Annual General Meeting of that year in recognition of the fact that shooting sports required a single representative body and that WAGBI was the most suitably placed organisation to take on that role.

 The formation of local affiliated organisations, now covering all forms of sporting shooting and not merely wildfowling, with the support and backing of BASC has provided much-needed common meeting grounds.

-But ours is an ancient and honourable sport that the BASC, as was the case with WAGBI, is determined to maintain for future generations as well as its current devotees.
+Ours is an ancient and honourable sport that BASC, as was the case with WAGBI, is determined to maintain for future generations as well as its current devotees.